djlint/djLint/docs/src/docs/linter.md

 `Empty id and class tags can be removed.`

-An empty id or class attribute does nothing (no styles or scripts can target it), and an empty id is invalid HTML (the id value must not be the empty string).
+No class or id selector matches an empty attribute, and an empty id is invalid HTML (the id value must not be the empty string).
+An attribute presence selector such as `div[class]` does still match it, so removing one is visible to a stylesheet written that way.
 It usually signals a template bug where a variable was meant to be interpolated, so removing or filling it keeps that bug from hiding in plain sight.

 Don't: